What is Molar Hypomin?

 Learn more about the basics of Molar Hypomin on this page, and then consult other pages in this FAMILIES section for straight-forward FAQs and guidance on how to get advice and treatment, take care at home, and support this under-nourished aspect of global health.

 To learn about the worldwide impacts of Molar Hypomin, go to the COMMUNITY section for more detail on how common and burdensome it is, and then visit Social Impact to see how D3G's pioneering activities are making a world of difference.
-Moreover, for those of you interested in reading the academic literature, we have a bibliography of Molar Hypomin studies here.

 What does the name mean?

 As the name implies, a key feature of Molar Hypomin is that it’s quite selective for certain teeth.
 Molars of course are back teeth and those most prone to this type of D3 are the "6-year molars" – otherwise known as the first "adult" or "permanent" molars whose eruption into the mouth typically occurs at 6–7 years of age.
 Other molars can also be affected including the "2-year molars" in toddlers and the adult "12-year molars" (each about half as frequently as 6-year molars, see here).
-Sometimes in badly affected children their "6 – 8-year" front teeth (adult incisors) can have this problem too, in which case you may hear the clinical term "Molar-Incisor Hypomineralisation" or its abbreviation "MIH" used (we generally avoid using this term for scientific, clinical, public health & translational reasons, as explained here).
+Sometimes in more-badly-affected children their adult front teeth (incisors) – which typically erupt during ages 6 to 8 years – can have this problem too.
+In this situation you may hear an older clinical term "Molar-Incisor Hypomineralisation" (or its abbreviation "MIH") used.
+While still popular in some areas, this old name has been superceded by "Molar Hypomin" (or "MH") for various reasons as explained here.
 "Hypomineralisation" is just a technical way of saying "abnormally low amounts of calcium mineral" – in other words, "Hypomin" describes tooth enamel that is often soft and porous (chalky) rather than hard and shiny white as normal.
 And it’s that

 "chalkiness" which can cause problems, as we explain below.